Exercise & Nutrition: Coping Mechanisms for Life!

 Life is more enjoyable when you are pain free, energized, and physically capable of doing the things you love and desire to do.
 Whether this means reducing/eliminating blood pressure medication, improving body composition, improving your half-marathon time, or other ambitions you may have, this is my goal and passion as a personal trainer!

 Making health a priority can change your life and also influence those around you.
 The two most important parts of physical health involve EXERCISE and NUTRITION.
 These two go hand-in-hand.
 Not fueling your body with proper nutrition negates many of the benefits of exercise and vice versa.
 Cardiovascular activities (running, swimming, racquetball etc) and resistance training (weights, bands, and other strength activities) will keep your heart and muscles in check.
 Complimenting your exercise with lean proteins (i.e. fish/chicken, low fat/nonfat dairy), complex carbohydrates (i.e. oatmeal, brown rice, whole grains), and plenty of water will assure your body gets the nutrients it needs.
-Understanding the needs of your body and establishing goals is vital in order to be healthy.
+Understanding the needs of your body, developing habits such as visiting dentists like All On 4 Brisbane, and establishing goals is vital in order to be healthy.

 Good health should be a positive experience.
 I would like to challenge you to live each day setting an example for both yourself and others of what a treasure health is for our whole life.
 At Jesse James Fit, our unique atmosphere provides the instruction and support to completely change your health for life!
 As a new year begins, let me encourage you to evaluate your current physical health.